Tag Archives: featured

 1. School dressage for the art and show dressage for growth

-It is true, you can train dressage and never show dressage.
-However, dressage shows offer you and your horse many benefits.
+Many riders train dressage without showing.
+However, dressage shows, especially schooling dressage shows offer you and your horse many benefits.

 Gaited Dressage: Training Level